 Treating MSA is difficult because it is not responsive to levodopa therapy (the treatment of choice for Parkinson's disease).
 In some cases, levodopa may have some benefit early in the course of the disease, but the response is generally short-lived.

 Physical, occupational, and speech therapy have all proven helpful for maintaining mobility in the early stages of Parkinson's and they may be helpful in treating MSA as well.

-Please contact the National Institute of Neurological Disorders and Stroke for more information and resources on multiple system atrophy.
+Please go to the National Institute of Neurological Disorders and Stroke website for more information and resources on multiple system atrophy.